geoffwoollard/learn_cryoem_math/README.md

   * 1 Introduction and overview
     * 1.1.
 Visualizing biological molecules to understand life’s principles.
 Gives an honest overview of the current state of the art by citing recent studies and putting them in historical perspective.
     * 1.2 Recovery of 3D structures from images of weak-phase objects.
 Commentary on weak phase and projection approximations and explanation of what the mathematical equations are physically modeling the image.
 Comparisons to X-ray crystalography.
-  * 2 Sample preparation.
+  * 2 Sample preparation
-    * 2.2 Initial screening of samples in negative stain
+    * 2.2 Initial screening of samples in negative stain.
+Includes detailed protocols for the "black-art" of negative staining, and advice on what can be interpreted about the sample from data processing.
+    * 2.3 Standard method of making grids for cryo-EM.
+Grids, glow-discharging, freezing.
+    * 2.4 Requirement to make very thin specimens for cryo-EM.
+Inelastic scattering, too thick/thin.
+Useful advice for screening and data collection.
+Helpful to build intuition for what is physically happening to the sample and why this prevents good quality data from being collected.
+    * 2.5 Current strategies for optimizing preparation of cryo-grids.
+Air-water interface and phyics of thin films.
+How to trouble shoot.
+Review of different freezing hardware devices.
+  * 3 Data collection
+    * Radiation damage in cryo-EM.

 ## Math
 ### Fourier
 * Lighthill, M. J. (1958).
 An Introduction to Fourier Analysis and Generalised Functions.
 An Introduction to Fourier Analysis and Generalised Functions.
 Cambridge University Press. http://doi.org/10.1017/CBO9781139171427.001